Alphabetical List of Student Organizations

 BLACK LAW STUDENTS ASSOCIATION

-The California Society of Columbia Law School is dedicated to representing and developing the ties of the many CLS students and alumni with an interest in California.
-In fact, almost 200 CLS students are from California, and 2000 alumni live in the state.
+The California Society of Columbia Law School is dedicated to representing and developing the ties of the many Law School students and alumni with an interest in California.
+In fact, at any given time, hundreds of Columbia Law School students are from California, and thousands of alumni live in the state.
 We are committed to developing a social, intellectual, and professional environment for students and alumni through events, job resources, panels, speakers, and mentoring programs.
 Through collaboration with other organizations and the administration, we aim to become the central resource for students and alumni in connecting California and Columbia Law School.

 CHRISTIAN LEGAL SOCIETY